growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 # User Management

-Registered users can be managed from the User Management of the Administration page.
+Registered users can be managed from the User Management of the Admin page.

 ## User Table